jri/deepamehta3-v0.3/README.md

     <http://github.com/jri/dm3-poemspace-app>

-    See installation instructions on the respective pages.
+    Follow the installation instructions on the respective pages.

 Running